Pac-Man: Adventures in Time

 Pac-Man: Adventures in Time is a 2000 maze video game in the Pac-Man series developed by Creative Asylum and Mind's Eye Productions, and published by Hasbro Interactive, in collaboration with Namco.
-The game follows a formula similar to the original arcade game, while expanding on it with new features.
+The game follows a formula similar to the original arcade game, while expanding on it with new features, including mazes that creatively play with 3D space.
 In the game, Pac-Man travels through various time periods using Professor Pac-Man's time machine to recover pieces of an ancient artifact.

 The game was released for Microsoft Windows PCs in 2000.

 Gameplay

-Like the original Pac-Man, the objective of each level is to guide Pac-Man through a maze and eat all the dots in the maze, while avoiding the prehistoric ghosts that inhabit each level.
+Like the original Pac-Man, the objective of each level is to guide Pac-Man through a maze and eat all the dots in the maze, while avoiding the costumed ghosts that inhabit each level.
 Eating the power pellets scattered across the maze allows Pac-Man to eat the ghosts for a short period of time, awarding bonus points for eating ghosts continuously.
 After eating a certain number of dots, a bonus fruit appears in an area of the maze, which grants extra points when eaten.
 Eating all the dots allows Pac-Man to proceed to the next round.
 Pac-Man also has the ability to jump, allowing him to dodge ghosts, though a cooldown is triggered when performed; the length varies between game difficulties.
 If a ghost or deadly object comes in contact with Pac-Man, he loses a life.
 A game over occurs when all lives are lost.
 Extra lives are awarded for every 50,000 points scored.
-If Pac-Man stays on a round for too long, the original ghost gang (Blinky, Pinky, Inky and Clyde) appears and begins chasing Pac-Man more aggressively than the prehistoric ghosts.
+If Pac-Man stays on a round for too long, the original ghost gang (Blinky, Pinky, Inky and Clyde) appears and begins chasing Pac-Man more aggressively than when in costume.

 Various rounds feature special gimmicks, such as hills that slow Pac-Man down when climbing up and speeds him up when descending, floor levels, elevators, deadly objects or creatures that can kill Pac-Man and the ghosts upon contact, etc. Some mazes take different forms, such as a cube, a cylinder, and a sphere.
 Said mazes also allow Pac-Man to walk on walls.
 In underwater sections of mazes, an oxygen meter appears which depletes slowly; Pac-Man loses a life if he runs out of oxygen.
 Oxygen is replenished by eating dots or by going back on the surface.